-Leeya I know the bigger pad the better
+Leeya said: I know the bigger pad the better

 Not true, if the pad is too large then you will have too much solder paste and a greater possibility of shorts.

-Leeya I still want to run tace between pins
+Leeya said: I still want to run tace between pins

 I would not recommend trying to route traces between pins on fine pitch parts.
 You would need a very small trace and it is likely you will not have any solder mask covering the trace so you will have shorts.